33 On and above the Underground

 “Do you find it’s a hindrance, this guitar for you?”

-“I wouldn’t say that”, replied John without hesitation. taking off Peter’s Cockney character spot on.
+“I wouldn’t say that, China,” replied John without hesitation. taking off Peter’s Cockney character spot on.
 “I can’t sort of bite the hand that fed me, or the fret board that fred me, to coin a phrase.
 I’m jolly grateful for what it’s done for me.
 It’s brought up to where I am today….”.
 “Actually, Old Bean’, this mockney said, affecting now an exaggerated plum in the mouth, ‘last gasp of the Raj’ tone, ‘it was a darned hindrance when I was playing at the National Opera.
 By jove, it was”.
 And then reverting to Tommy Iron’s voice “The guvnor caught me red handed noodling in the orchestra pit.
 Was ‘e narked”.

 “ ‘ I say, what’s all this little lot ?’
 Lord Muck demanded”.